top of page

 No teeth on skin = play/attention continues

 • Hand targeting is a good exercise to teach puppies to touch hands with their noses instead of mouths.
 Hold your hand about 2 inches in front of your puppy's nose.
-When he touches it, say “Good!” and feed a treat.
+Say “Good!” when he touches it and feed a treat.
 Repeat until he understands the game, then hold your hand further and further away and in different positions.

 • Encourage fetch and tug games.
 Avoid wiggling your fingers or hands in the pup's face, wrestling, and rough play.
 When playing tug or fetch, the play ends when teeth touch your skin.
 Set your puppy up for success by using a nice, long rope with room to grab without hitting your hand.

-• Avoid roughhousing or waving your fingers or toes in your puppy’s face or slapping the sides of his face to entice him to play.
-Doing these things can actually encourage your puppy to bite your hands and feet.
+• Avoid roughhousing or waving your fingers or toes in your puppy’s face, or slapping the sides of his face to entice him to play.
+Doing these things can actually encourage your puppy to bite your hands and feet, and it's not fair to ask him to know when you are playing and when you aren't.

 • Avoid jerking your hands or feet away from your puppy when he mouths.
 This will encourage him to jump forward and grab at you.
 It’s much more effective to let your hands or feet go limp so that they aren’t much fun to play with.